suguruwataru/alpha-gamma/README.md

 The colors humans feel do not map simply to intensities.
 Human eyes are better at seeing differences in intensities at lower intensities.
 At a lower intensity, a human may see a slight difference in intensity.
-At higher intensity, not so much.
+If such a difference appears at a higher intensity, not so much.

 ## 2.2 Gamma, sRGB and human perception